johnshearing/PrivateKeyVault/README.md

 Set up a timer to logout the user after a period of inactivity.

+Play with taking the Sha1Hash of the boot partition to see if it has changed since last use.
+Also play with WC to look for changes in the boot partition.

 #### Changes to MyEtherWallet

 Done: Add a native way to generate keystore files (UTC / JSON) from a private key.